Single-cell mutational burden distributions in birth-death processes: Supplementary Information

 and when conditioned on survival, we have $\E{N_i \, \middle| \, N_0 = 1, N_i > 0} = \E{N_i \, \middle| \, N_0 = 1} / \P{N_i > 0 \, \middle| \, N_0 = 1}$. \end{prop} \begin{proof} Consider the transition matrix $T$ (independent of $i \geq 1$ by the homogeneity of our Markov chain):

 A property of stochastic Markov matrices is that the entries of the powers of the matrix represent the multi-step probabilities: $T^i_{m, n} = \P{N_i = n \, \middle| \, N_0 = m}$ (this can be simply proven, or concluded from the Chapman-Kolmogorov equations).
 We are interested in the first row of these matrices $T^i$: that is, the case $m = 1$.
+We will consider $N > i + 1$, so that the maximum attainable population in $i$ steps (having started at $N_0 = 1$) is still less than the maximal and absorbing state $N$.

 Note that the survival probability $\P{N_i > 0 \, \middle| \, N_0 = 1}$ is thus

 This sum as $i \to \infty$ is $1 - \delta / \beta$, as noted in the remark following Proposition~\ref{gammaprop}.